Medications and Drugs

 What is the most important information I should know about oxaliplatin (Eloxatin)?

-Before receiving oxaliplatin, tell your doctor if you are allergic to any drugs, or if you have liver disease, asthma, or a nerve problem.
+Before receiving oxaliplatin, tell your doctor if you are allergic to any drugs, or if you have liver or kidney disease, high blood pressure, a nerve problem, asthma, or if you are using a blood thinner.

-Receiving oxaliplatin can make you more sensitive to cold.
+Receiving oxaliplatin can make you more sensitive to cold, which can cause numbness, tingling, and muscle spasms.
 This includes exposure to cold temperature and coming into contact with cold objects.
 To prevent discomfort avoid breathing in cold air, cover your skin in cold weather, wear gloves when handling cold objects, avoid air conditioning, and do not use ice or drink cold beverages.

 Report Problems to the Food and Drug Administration